Channel Coding at Low Capacity: Fundamental Limits

+{\bf Why the laws should be different in the low-capacity regime?} In this paper, we investigate code design over channels with a very low capacity.
+Even though the formula \eqref{poly-formula} can still be used in the low-capacity regime, it provides a very loose approximation as (i) the channel variations in the low-capacity regime are governed by different probabilistic laws than the ones used to derive \eqref{poly-formula}, and (ii) some of the terms hidden in $\mathcal{O}(\log n)$ will have significantly higher values and are comparable to the first and second terms.
+Similar arguments lead to the fact that the saddlepoint approximation \eqref{saddle} needs to be replaced with a more precise derivation in very low-capacity scenarios.
+Results provided in Section~\ref{sec:limits} will address these challenges.

-{\bf Why the laws should be different in the low-capacity regime?} Let us now explain why the current non-asymptotic laws of channel coding provided in \eqref{poly-formula} are not applicable in the low-capacity regime.
+Let us now explain why the current non-asymptotic laws of channel coding provided in \eqref{poly-formula} are not applicable in the low-capacity regime.
 Consider transmission over BEC($ \epsilon $) with blocklength $n$.
-When the erasure probability $ \epsilon $ is not so large (e.g., $ \epsilon = 0.5$), the number of channel non-erasures will be governed by the central limit theorem and behaves as $nC + \sqrt{n \epsilon (1- \epsilon )}Z$, where $Z$ is the standard normal random variable.
+When the erasure probability $ \epsilon $ is not too large (e.g., $ \epsilon = 0.5$), the number of channel non-erasures will be governed by the central limit theorem and behaves as $nC + \sqrt{n \epsilon (1- \epsilon )}Z$, where $Z$ is the standard normal random variable.
 However, in the low-capacity regime, where the capacity $C=1- \epsilon $ is very small, the number of channel non-erasures will not be large, as the probability of non-erasure is very small.
 In other words, the expected number of non-erasures is $\kappa = n(1-\epsilon)$ which is much smaller than $n$.
 In this case, the number of non-erasures is best approximated by the Poisson convergence theorem (i.e., the law of rare events) rather than the central limit theorem.
 Such behavioral differences in the channel variations will lead to totally different non-asymptotic laws, as we will see below.

 Another reason for \eqref{poly-formula} being loose is that some of the terms that are considered as $\mathcal{O}(1)$ become significant in the low-capacity regime.
 E.g., we have $1/(\sqrt{n}C)\!=\!\sqrt{n}/(nC)\! =\!\!\sqrt{n}/\kappa$ which cannot be considered as $o(1)$ as $\kappa$ is usually much smaller than $n$.
 As we will see, such terms can be captured by using sharper tail bounds.